GenomicsAotearoa/long-read-assembly/docs/pages/day2a_assembly.md

     * P (Path): Ordered list of segments (connected by links)

-**So how do we get a fasta from a GFA?**<br>
+**So how do we get a FASTA from a GFA?**<br>
-To get a fasta we just pull the S lines from a GFA and print them to a file:
+To get a FASTA we just pull the S lines from a GFA and print them to a file:

 !!! terminal "code"
     ```bash